 Though concerned with housing for the sick and their nurses, it does not seem Laura had a home of her own.
 The 1892 City Directory shows her staying in the Pritchett Mansion at 992 Main Street – since demolished for the Doctors Building.

 In 1902 she resided at 953 Main Street – then the house number for the Sutherlin Mansion (now the Danville Museum of Fine Arts and History).
 She was staying there with her aunt and uncle.
 In 1905 she was staying in an apartment at Elm Court at 811 Main Street.

-In 1910 she resided at 130 Sutherlin Avenue.
-In 1917, she was living with daughter at 120 Broad Street – perhaps because she had fallen and broken her hip in that year.
+In 1910 she resided at 130 South Main Street with daughter Annie and her husband William Higgins.
+In 1917, they had moved to 120 Broad Street – perhaps because Laura had fallen and broken her hip in that year.
 Laura Crump Patrick passed at her daughter’s home in 1921.

 Without Laura Crump Patrick’s dedication, we may not have had the Home for the Sick or the General Hospital – precursors to Memorial Hospital, Danville Regional Medical Center, and today’s SOVAH Health.
 Thank you Laura.